hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugins/step6-updates.md

 `kubectl krew list`{{execute}}

-At any time you can update krew.
+At any time you can update Krew.

 `kubectl krew update`{{execute}}

-And, update the currently install plugins.
+And, upgade the currently installed plugins.

 `kubectl krew upgrade`{{execute}}